 For 7 years there has been bitter partisan fighting, obstruction of anything proposed by the “other” political party.
 Major legislation like the American Health Care Act and the Financial Choice Act, were passed by party line votes only with no input from the opposing party.
 Politically Democrats are from Mars and Republicans are from Venus, both doing their best to burn to the ground any policy initiative that the other is attempting to build.
-But from those partisan ashes a phoenix is rising restoring hope that true democratic rule can still work.
+But from those partisan ashes a phoenix is rising restoring hope that true democratic bipartisanship rule can still work.

 40 members of Congress equally divided between Republicans and Democrats, some from districts that the other party’s presidential candidate won, are positioning themselves for an influential role in saving and repairing Obamacare.
-Even more important than saving and repairing Obamacare, these 40 lawmakers known as the “Problem Solver Caucus” are reminding us what Democrats and Republicans can accomplish together.
+Even more important than saving and repairing Obamacare, these 40 lawmakers known as the “Problem Solver Caucus” are reminding us what Democrats and Republicans can accomplish together, bipartisanship.

 The Caucus which is co-chaired by Republican Tom Reed and Democrat Josh Gottheimer, demonstrated its effectiveness earlier this year by using its influence to get the FY17 funding bill passed.
 The bipartisan Caucus previously indicated that it would lead the effort to avoid a government shutdown by supporting such a funding bill if it contained no ideological riders.

 Trying to fill the void left by the failed Senate repeal Obamacare vote, the Caucus has unveiled a plan to fix Obamacare marketplaces without dismantling its basic architecture.
-The plan focuses on immediately stabilizing the insurance market and then pushing for Obamacare changes that have received bipartisan backing in the past.
+The plan focuses on immediately stabilizing the insurance market and then pushing for Obamacare changes that have received bipartisanship backing in the past.
 It achieves this through the following 5 policy proposals:

 1) Fully fund Cost-Sharing-Reduction (CSR) payments